Cinematic background for Walter Phelan

 Productions

-Primary production base for most of his television and film work.
+Primary production hub for his major television and film credits.

 Editorial & Reference

-Walter Phelan: The Cult Horror Actor Behind Dr. Satan and Abraxas
+Walter Phelan: The Actor Behind Dr. Satan and Charmed's Abraxas

 Frequently Asked